GoogleCloudPlatform/professional-services/tools/bqtag/README.md

 ## Disclaimer

-This is not an official Google project.
+This is not an official Google product.